Travel Man: Series 12

+Series 13

 Home video

 Travel Man Series 1 and 2 was released on DVD in October 2018.

 Related programmes

 Travel Man was a spin-off from the Ayoade-presented North One/Channel 4 series Gadget Man, which was first broadcast with Stephen Fry as host in 2012.
 Since this series was first broadcast, the franchise has been expanded by Channel 4/North One to include new commission Hobby Man, with Alex Brooker from Channel 4's Friday night comedy show The Last Leg as the main presenter.
 Similar to Travel Man, the format features a main presenter with a different guest each week, but each episode of the new programme is an hour long, rather than half an hour.
 Channel 4 has commissioned a four-part Hobby Man series, with each episode exploring three different British hobbies.
 The guests for the series are Joe Wilkinson, Scarlett Moffatt, Joe Thomas and Andi Oliver.